duonglong289/Demo/README.md

 **1. Introduction**

-This library is used to drive "Smart Servo" device like Dynamixel actuators:
+This library is used to drive "Smart Servo" device like Dynamixel MX-12W actuators with:

 >+ UART - Serial Port adapter